varunkat/Fetch-Rewards-Coding-Challenge/README-Template.md

 ## Development

 There are a bunch of decisions made to develop Text Similarity Algorithm.
-*The algorithm is built by using the '.' punctuation as a separator.
+* The algorithm is built by using the '.' punctuation as a separator.
 Once the text is split into sentences, then every sentence is split by using ' '.
-*The words which are same in both texts and the count of each word in both texts are matched.
+* The words which are same in both texts and the count of each word in both texts are matched.
 In this case, no ordering of words was done.
-*This algorithm is developed using python data structures like Lists and dictionaries.
+* This algorithm is developed using python data structures like Lists and dictionaries.
 The implementation of these data structures to solve this problem is mentioned in code as comments.

 ### Prerequisites
 This web app requires the following to be up and running:
 ```
-*python(Environment is set up in the Docker image)
+-python(Environment is set up in the Docker image)
-*Flask
-*Docker
+-Flask
+-Docker
 ```

 ### Installing

-*Install docker desktop from https://www.docker.com/ *Fork the repository and maintain the below file structure
+* Install docker desktop from https://www.docker.com/
+* Fork the repository and maintain the below file structure
 ```
  Fetch-Rewards-Coding-challenge
  |--Text-similarity